AdilhanKaikenov/jpa-study-project-02/README.md

 22) What is JPQL (Java Persistence Query language)?
 23) JPA Named Query and Named Native Query
 24) About the First and Second level cache
+25) A little about Optimistic locking and Pessimistic locking